tentime/implementations/README.md

 ```

 Tests are deterministic (fixed seeds), fast (< 30s per folder), and behavioral — they check that the implementation does the right thing, not just that it runs.

-## How to Navigate

-Two paths through the material:

-**Article-first:** Read the companion article, understand the concept, then run the code to see it alive.

-**Code-first:** `cd` into a folder, run `python demo.py` or `python train.py`, encounter something surprising, read the article for context.

-Both work.
-Neither requires reading the folders in order.

 ## Design Decisions